doecode/server/src/main/java/gov/osti/services/UserServices.md

 Introduction
 ------------
-Description of services provided by the API back end of DOECode.
+Description of services provided by the API back end of DOE CODE.
 The HTTP `GET` verb is used to retrieve information in various desired formats, and the `POST` verb used to send new and updated information to the persistence back end.

-> The API is available based on `/doecodeapi/services/user` on the DOECode server.
+> The API is available based on `/doecodeapi/services/user` on the DOE CODE server.

 HTTP Request Methods
 --------------------